Halo-independent bounds on Inelastic Dark Matter: WIMP--nucleus scattering

 Capture of a WIMP in the Sun through the scattering process off a target $T$ is kinematically possible up to a maximum value of the asymptotic WIMP speed ($u^{\rm C-max}_T$) which is determined from the condition:

 The equation above is equivalent to requiring that the outgoing speed of the heavy state $\chi^{\prime}$ is below the escape velocity $v_{\rm esc}(r)$ at the position where the WIMP--nucleus scattering process takes place inside the celestial body.
 We assume that the heavier state $\chi^\prime$ produced in the inelastic scattering $\chi + T \rightarrow \chi^\prime + T$ is short--lived and quickly decays back to the DM particle $\chi$ along with other much lighter particle(s) which carry away most of the energy produced in the decay, so that the outgoing $\chi$ does not receive a significant amount of kinetic energy and remains locked in a bound orbit.
 As a consequence it is possible to assume that the DM particle is captured after a single scattering event complying with Eq.~(\ref{eq:E_max_min_condition}) so that the optically thin approximation of Eqs.~(\ref{eq:cap_rate}, \ref{eq:interaction_rate}) can be used to estimate the capture rate.

-After being locked into a bound orbit, during the lifetime of the solar system the DM particle continues to scatter off the nuclear targets in the Sun and is eventually driven to its core, where a high--density population of WIMPs is developed, whose annihilation process can then be probed by Neutrino Telescopes (NTs).
+After being locked into bound orbits, during the lifetime of the solar system the DM particles continue to scatter off the nuclear targets in the Sun and are eventually driven to its core, where their annihilation process can be probed by Neutrino Telescopes (NTs).
+In particular in the case of elastic scattering the WIMPs continue to scatter until they thermalize with the nuclei of the solar plasma, developing a population with density profile: